Support Women-Owned Businesses on International Women’s Day

 1265 Snake Hill Rd., North Scituate, deeprootsfarm.grazecart.com/store

 Owner Katie Steere raises beef, chicken and pork at her free range farm, where beef is pasture-raised.
-The farm store is opening Saturday, March 7 from 10 a.m.-2 p.m. at its new location at 1265 Snake Hill Rd. in North Scituate.
-Steere will have samples and host a local food basket raffle, plus customers can take advantage of ten percent savings on Saturday only (Doesn’t apply to bulk orders).
-She has also stocked many food items from local food producers.
+The farm store is open at 1265 Snake Hill Rd. in North Scituate, where you can stock up on all types of meat, eggs and candles, and she has also stocked many food items from local food producers.
+Sign up for the Family CSA and you’ll be prepared all year.

 Designed By Delsie

-At Designed by Delsie, owner Pearl Farquharson imagines and creates boutique events involving some of the best women-owned vendors in the area.
-She executes unforgettable parties, including weddings, anniversaries and big-bash birthdays.
+At Designed by Delsie, owner Pearl Farquharson imagines and creates boutique and intimate events involving some of the best women-owned vendors in the area.
+She executes unforgettable parties, including micro- and more sizable weddings, anniversaries and birthdays.
 Pearl plans, designs and creates distinctive events based on your specific needs and desires, which includes integrating chic lighting, furnishings, linens and floral design.

 Feast and Fettle